yusekiya/raspi3_setup/roles/raspi_network/README.md

 --------------
 Available variables are listed below.

-A list of dictionary composed of ssid and pass phrase of wifi.
+A list of dictionary composed of ssid and plain pass phrase of wifi.

 ``` yaml
 raspi_network_wifi: